mastodon/documentation/content/en/admin/config.md

 #### `ES_HOST`

-Host of the ElasticSearch server.
+Host of the Elasticsearch server.
 Defaults to `localhost`.
 If using TLS, prepend the hostname with `https://`.
-For example: `https://myelastic.tld`.
+For example: `https://elastic.example.com`.

 #### `ES_PORT`